-Allergy sleep solutions
+Anti-allergy sleep solutions

-One of the most common causes of allergy is dust mites which love bedrooms, and as we spend a third of our lifetime in the bedroom it's important that we know how to prevent or at least control allergies.
+One of the most common causes of allergy is dust mites, which love bedrooms, and as we spend a third of our lifetime in ours it's worth knowing how to prevent or at least control allergies.
 Dust mites are known to thrive in bedding and it's estimated that the average bed has over 10,000 dust mites living inside.
-However the real issue is not with the dust mites themselves but with their droppings which cause allergic reactions when inhaled.
+The real issue is not with the dust mites themselves but with their droppings (ugh, yes we know), which cause allergic reactions when inhaled.